Skip to main content

 CO detectors should be a vital part of your home security system.
 Fortunately, Vivint offers peace of mind with our smart carbon monoxide and smoke combo detector.

-The Vivint combo Smoke and CO Detector offers quick detection by using electrochemical sensors to identify carbon monoxide right away.
-It also integrates with the rest of your smart home to turn on the HVAC system to stimulate airflow, unlock any doors for a quick exit, and disable sensor alarms to improve ventilation.
+The Vivint Smoke and CO Detector offers quick detection by using electrochemical sensors to identify carbon monoxide right away.
+It also integrates with the rest of your smart home to turn on the HVAC system to stimulate airflow, unlock doors for a quick exit, and can even contact emergency responders during an emergency.

 Get a free quote today.